allisonkbarr/allisonkbarr.github.io/_posts/2016-02-18-redux-and-deku.markdown

 }
 {% endhighlight %}

 This example is from another project I'm working on - [Finlit.io](http://finlit.io) - for which we have just a landing page live so far.
-This code handles the submission of an email address to our Beta testers sign-up form - creating both an action for submitting the email address and one for displaying a thank you message.
+This code handles the submission of an email address to our Beta testers sign-up form - creating both an action for clearing the email input field and one for displaying a thank you message.

 I definitely foresee using Redux on future projects, and continuing to look for ways to make my implementation of it more streamlined.
 For instance, are separate actions and reducers really necessary for actions that share a certain signature (e.g. update, push), or could you create a generic action and reducer to capture them?
 I started to implement this on Finlit, but found I was tripping over it a bit.
 For now, I think I like the simplicity of the set pattern.